Skip to content

 In children with septic shock, antimicrobial therapy should be started as soon as possible and within one hour of recognition of sepsis.”
 But, in children with suspected sepsis (i.e. organ dysfunction, but not shock), most of the children we see, guidelines suggest starting antimicrobial treatment as soon as possible after evaluation – you have 3 hours not 1 hour16.

-This is important, because it gives you a chance to do tests and decide whether the child in front of you has sepsis or just a SIRS response due to a viral infection.
-This has bigger implications than just saving hospital beds, because we know timely initial empirical antibiotics will save lives, but unnecessary antibiotic use for all children with fevers increases antibiotic side effects, antibiotic resistance and cost.
+This is important because it gives you a chance to do tests and decide whether the child in front of you has sepsis or just a SIRS response due to a viral infection.
+This has bigger implications than just saving hospital beds.
+We know timely initial empirical antibiotics will save lives, but unnecessary antibiotic use for all children with fevers increases antibiotic side effects, antibiotic resistance, and cost.

 Antibiotic choice

-There are other recommendations around antibiotics.
-Importantly, the new consensus recommends a broad-spectrum antibiotic therapy with one single drug in normal children, such as cefotaxime or ceftriaxone or, if they are allergic, meropenem.
+Other recommendations surround antibiotics.
+Importantly, the new consensus recommends a broad-spectrum antibiotic therapy with one single drug in normal children, such as cefotaxime, ceftriaxone, or, if they are allergic, meropenem.

 As a quick aside, let’s think about penicillin allergy.

-It’s important to get a history and to understand what a ‘real’ penicillin allergy is.
-We see a lot of children who present with a vague story of having been given a couple of doses of penicillin many years ago, who developed a rash and have been labelled as ‘penicillin allergic’.
+It’s important to get a history and understand what a ‘real’ penicillin allergy is.
+We see many children who present with a vague story of having been given a couple of doses of penicillin many years ago, who developed a rash, and who have been labelled as ‘penicillin allergic’.
 But doing that in the heat of the moment can be tricky.

 Zagursky believes “Avoidance of cephalosporins, when they are the drug of choice in a penicillin-allergic individual, results in significant morbidity that outweighs the low risk of anaphylaxis.
 We conclude that there is ample evidence to allow the safe use of cephalosporins in patients with isolated confirmed penicillin or amoxicillin allergy”17